 9 For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.

-Like Paul, if you would finish your race and ministry with joy in this hostile world, you also must be strong, bold and courageous.
-However, your faith, confidence, strength, boldness or courage must not be rooted in the flesh, but in Christ.
+Like Paul, if you would finish your race and ministry with joy in this hostile world, you also must be strong, bold, and courageous.
+However, your faith, confidence, strength, boldness, or courage must not be rooted in the flesh but Christ.

 The Scripture sternly warns against leaning on the arm of flesh or making flesh your strength or confidence.